davidhalter/jedi/docs/docs/installation.rst

 Others
 ~~~~~~

-We are in the discussion of adding Jedi to the Fedora repositories.
+We are in the discussion of adding |jedi| to the Fedora repositories.

 Manual installation from a downloaded package